Devel0pmentHero/Q/README.md

 ### Alter

-Altering databases, schemas and tables can be done by using the ``Q::Alter()``-method which returns a specialized implementation of the ``\Q\Expression\IAlter``-Expression according the current database.
+Altering databases, schemas and tables is done through the ``Q::Alter()``-method which returns a specialized implementation of the ``\Q\Expression\IAlter``-Expression according the current database.

 #### Database